Funny Little Bunnies

 Funny Little Bunnies is a Silly Symphonies animated Disney short film.
 It was released in 1934.

 Plot

 The short is set in the enchanted dell of the titular Easter bunnies, which according to the storybooks, can be visited by those who believe the stories of the Easter bunnies are true.
 They show how they make the various treats associated with them in preparation for Easter.

+Production

+The story outline on the short started in October of 1933 and has a temporarily working title of "The Funny Bunnies".
+During this era of Disney animation, the studio still hadn't figured out how to take control and correctly use the entire spectrum of color in Technicolor's 3-strip film system.
+As such, this short was used for experimentation to finally embrace a full, well colored picture, most notably the rainbow sequence in this short.
+The finished and exposed reel was delivered and finished on January 12 of 1934.